 Spray jacket: Spray jackets can be worn to and from school over the blazer in wet weather only.

-Scarves: During the winter months, students are permitted to wear the College scarf (ink blue with monogram).
-The College scarf is only to be worn to and from school and in the grounds during the day.
+Beanies and Scarves: During the winter months, students are permitted to wear the College scarf and beanie (ink blue with monogram).
+These item can only to be worn to and from school and in the grounds during the day.
+When students are indoors, or undertaking physical activity or play, these items must be removed.
 Skivvies are not part of the uniform.

 College Bags: All students must have an approved College bag.
 Laptops bags do not replace the College bag.